bnati5/vet_schedule/README.md

 # Vetster Schedule

-This Django app checks for availability of a vet in the calendar with 1 hour interval.
+This very simple Django app checks for availability of a vet in the calendar with 1 hour interval.
 The data is stored in a json file under ```\assets\data\blocks.json```

 ## How to run the app (django)